marinatorelli/martian-robots-revisited/README.md

 - CLI version shows the specific error of the input
 - Fewer nested loops
 - Commented code and no code snippets with no use
-- Included .env and .gitignore file
+- Included .env and .gitignore files

 # martian-robots-revisited